brigadecore/brigade-github-gateway/README.md

 Events received by this gateway from GitHub are, in turn, emitted into Brigade's event bus.

-Event of certain types received from GitHub are further qualified by the value of an `action` field.
+Events of certain types received from GitHub are further qualified by the value of an `action` field.
 In all such cases, the event emitted into Brigade's event bus will have a type of the form `<original event type>:<action>`.
 For instance, if this gateway receives an event of type `pull_request` from GitHub with the